Is it possible to deal with criticism without negativity?

 3. Visualize: Choose a visualization that may help you.
 When someone decides to turn on their FM channel, you may see them as a blabbering child, a radio, or anything else that insulates you.

-How about when you are criticizing?
+How about when you are the one criticizing?
 If you are not kind enough, big enough to appreciate what the other person is doing for you, do not be so small to criticize either.
 There is a difference between helping someone improve and being downright negative about what they are doing.
 If you do not understand their point of view, it does not mean they are wrong.
 Be fair.
 Remember the two sets of rules?
-You may want to read the 3 magic words in effective communication.
+You may want to read The Three Magic Words of Effective Communication.

 It is all in you, not all about you!